-It feels like yesterday the baseball regular season started.
-You wrote “I heart baseball” in permanent marker on your arm, then you met a girl who wrote “I heart guys who heart baseball” on her arm, then, during sex in September, you screamed out “I love you, Chris Davis!” and now you don’t have baseball or a girlfriend, unless your girlfriend was Bill James.
+It feels like just the other day the baseball regular season started.
+You wrote “I heart baseball” in permanent marker on your arm, then you met a girl who wrote “I heart guys who heart baseball” on her arm, then, during sex in July, you screamed out “I got a Trumboner!” and now you don’t have baseball or a girlfriend.
 C’mon, calendar, make like a soldier and turn to March.
 The only cure for the post-baseball season blues — recapping the preseason top twenty lists and being hand-fed Doritos.
-First up, Cool Ranch and our preseason Top 20 Catchers for 2013.
-It’s important to look back before we look ahead to 2014.
+First up, Cool Ranch and our preseason Top 20 Catchers for 2016.
+It’s important to look back before we look ahead to 2017.
 To paraphrase the one and only B-Real, “How do you know where you’re at, if you don’t know where you’ve been?
 Understand where I’m coming from?”
+(Also, if you missed it, I interviewed B-Real this year on our podcast, though that might not have been as good as our Jose Canseco interview.)
 It wouldn’t be fair for me to preseason rank the players, then rank them again in the postseason based on my opinion, so these postseason top 20 lists are ranked according to our Fantasy Baseball Player Rater.
 It’s cold hard math, y’all!
 Please, for the love that all is holy, don’t ask me if this is for next year.
-Anyway, here’s the top 20 catchers for 2013 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?
+Anyway, here’s the top 20 catchers for 2016 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?